 Account and password information

 The IT services of the university can be used free of charge for teaching, research and study.
-However, a user permit and account with the corresponding access data is required.
+However, a user permit/ an account with the corresponding access data is required.

-The access data may not be passed on to third parties and the services may only be used by you personally (for exceptions see Disclosure of user data).
+The access data for your personal account may not be passed on to third parties and the services may only be used by you personally (for exceptions see Disclosure of user data).
 By using the services, you accept the usage and operating regulations of the central IT service (ZID).

 Content